aleccool213/blog/src/pages/2017-12-21-mac-stack/index.md

 </table>

-In my opinion Alfred is absolutely essential.
+Alfred is absolutely essential.
 I don't know how I used my Mac before this.
-Makes something developers have been doing for years when it comes to alias/functions and makes it accessible to the masses.
+It makes workflows which developers have been doing for years when it comes to alias/functions and makes it accessible to the masses.
 Saves me a ton of time each day and I see myself this using everyday until hell freezes over.

 > Get it [here](https://www.alfredapp.com/)